hollinrakedp/DHHardenSystem/README.md

 - Set Local User Passwords to Expire
   - Checks the local accounts on the system for users that are enabled and have a password that is set to never expire.
 For those that match the criteria, they will be reconfigured to expire.

+**Note:** Most hardening operations require administrative privileges.

 ## Functions

 Below is a brief overview of the primary functions in this module.

 ### Invoke-HardenSystem

 This is the main function providing control of the hardening process.
 It performs all the calls to the public and private functions to apply the configurations requested to the system.
+Supports `-Tee` for logging output to both console and log file.

 ### Invoke-LocalGPO

 This applies the GPOs against the local system.
 Even though the tool is capable of importing GPO backups directly, they've been flattened into '*.POLICYRULES' files for ease of use.
+Supports the use of custom PolicyRules from the `GPO\Custom` folder.

 ### Export-HardenSystemConfig